1st South Carolina Rifle Regiment: Initial duty

 First posted to Sullivan's Island, SC to defend Charleston Harbor, others called them the "Pound Cake Regiment" in reference to their "light" garrison duty.
 The 20th SC Infantry was referred to as the "Poundcake Brigade" on account of limited engagements and they were so close to home, their families could bring them poundcake or other treats.

 Transfer to Army of Northern Virginia

 In April 1862, the full-strength 1,000-man unit was transferred to Robert E. Lee's Army of Northern Virginia (ANV).
 In June, it was incorporated into Gregg's Brigade, of A.P.
 Hill's Light Division, of Thomas J. "Stonewall" Jackson Corps (often termed the "Left Wing" early in the war).

 Surrender

-Dr.William_McNeill_Whistler of the 1st S.C.R.R.
+Dr. William McNeill Whistler of the 1st S.C.R.R.

 Lee surrendered the ANV, including Orr's Rifles, at Appomattox Court House on 9 April 1865.
 After three years of combat, the regiment comprised 9 officers and 148 enlisted men.

+Flags

+The regiment was known to have carried 3 flags during the War.
+The first was given to the regiment was on February 25th, 1861.
+It had a white silk field with the states coat of arms in the center.
+The second flag was presented to the regiment on October 4th of the same year.
+It had a blue field with a palmetto in the center and a crescent moon in the corner both in white.
+Around the top of the palmetto tree are the words "FIRST REGIMENT OF RIFLES, SoCa.
+VOLUNTEERS," in gold.
+At the based of the tree is the date "OCT.
+4-1861."
+The third flag was carried into the Battle of Malvern Hill and it bore a blue field with a red palmetto in the center, unknown when it was made.